umbraco/UmbracoDocs/13/umbraco-workflow/workflow-section/workflow-settings.md

   * **Workflow** - Prevent editing scheduled content when scheduling was approved via Workflow
   * **All** - Prevents editing all scheduled content
 * **Administrators can edit** - Set to true to allow administrators to edit content at any stage of the workflow, ensuring flexibility and control over the content approval process.
 * **Mandatory comments** - Set to true to require comments when approving workflows.
-Comments are always required when submitting changes for approval, and are always optional for admin users.
+Comments are always required when submitting changes for approval and are always optional for admin users.
 * **Allow attachments** - Provide an attachment (such as a supporting document or enable referencing a media item) when initiating a workflow.
 This feature is useful when a workflow requires supporting documentation.
 * **Allow scheduling** - Provides an option to select a scheduled date when initiating a workflow.
 * **Use workflow for unpublish** - Determines if unpublish actions require workflow approval.
 Set to true to display the **Action** option when submitting the content for approval.